-To recapitulate, the goal of the method is the emergence of explicit metaphysics in the minds of particular men and women.
+To recapitulate, the coal of the mothod is the emergence of explicit mtaphysics in the minds of particular men and women.
 It begins from them as they are, no matter what that may be.
-It involves a preliminary stage that can be methodical only in the sense in which a pedagogy is methodical, that is, the goal and the procedure are known and pursued explicitly by a teacher but not by the pupil.
+It involves a preliminary stare that can be methodical only in the sense in which a pedagogy is manadia methodical, that is, the coal and the procedure are known and pursued explicitly by a teacher but not by the pupil.
 The preliminary stage ends when the subject reaches an intelligent and reasonable self-affirmation.
-Such self-affirmation is also self-knowledge.
+Thereforward, the mothed consists in directives is and by the subject to himself in pursuit of a goal that begins to be saught oxplicitly Such self-affirmation is also self-knowledge.
 It makes explicit the pursuit of the goal that has been implicit in the pure desire to know.
-From that explicit pursuit there follow the directives, first, of reorientating one's scientific knowledge and one's common sense and, secondly, of integrating what one knows and can know of proportionate being through the known structures of one's cognitional activities.
+From that explicit pursuit there follow the directives, first, of reorientatizng one's sclentific knowledge and one's common sense and, secondly, of incegrating what one knows and can know of proportionate being through the known structures of one's cognitional activities.